 It’s important at this time of year, perhaps more than any other, to be very careful on the road and take the right steps to ensure both your safety and the safety of other drivers.
-Learn these helpful tips for safely driving in snow and inclement weather, and how a Rock Hill car accident lawyer can help if you’re in an accident.
+Learn these helpful tips for safely driving in snow and inclement weather, and how a South Carolina car accident lawyer can help if you’re in an accident.

 General Winter Driving Tips

 When you drive in the winter, taking the right general steps can go a long way towards keeping you safe.
 Never drive when you’re tired or fatigued—make sure you’re well-rested before getting behind the wheel.
 Never turn on your car and let it run in your garage or other enclosed areas.
 Keep your gas tank filled at least halfway.
 Turn off your cruise control; it removes control of the vehicle from you.
 Use your seat belt and keep your eyes ahead of you at all times.

 If you’re taking a long-distance road trip to visit family across the country, be prepared.
 Check the weather reports for where you are and where you’re going.
 Try to avoid driving if severe weather is expected.
 Make sure other people know your route and estimated destination.
 Keep in touch at all times.
 Make sure your vehicle is checked over by a mechanic and has no problems prior to leaving.
 Keep your gas tank at least halfway filled.